 In order to enrol in the ILSPSD, applicants need to have successfully completed an undergraduate degree (a minimum of 180 ECTS – within the European Higher Education Area – or its equivalent) from a fully accredited institution of higher education (within or outside the EHEA), provided that this undergraduate degree grants access to master’s level studies in the country in which the undergraduate degree diploma was issued.

 If you haven’t completed your undergraduate degree by the time of your application but will do so within the year of the intake, you can be admitted conditionally.
-In this case you will need to upload an official transcript of records of your degree issuing university stating that you will be able to finish your degree in the year of the start of your studies and will be able to hand in the official degree certificate before 30 September of that year.
+In this case you will need to upload an official transcript of records of your degree issuing university stating that you will be able to finish your degree in the year of the start of your studies and will be able to hand in the official degree certificate before 31 August of that year.

 Applicants must have successfully completed 60 ECTS in relevant subjects, of which at least 30 ECTS must have been acquired in law.